LoveLess1212/ChoreoBpmnAiken/README.md

-# thesis
+# Choreography enactment

-Write validators in the `validators` folder, and supporting functions in the `lib` folder using `.ak` as a file extension.
+Write validators and tests in the `validators` folder, and supporting functions in the `lib` folder using `.ak` as a file extension.

 ```aiken
 validator my_first_validator {